-There are two considerations to make you aware of:
+There are two considerations to be aware of:

 How much does it cost?

 As mentioned, more than one egg collection cycle may be required in order to achieve a strong chance of pregnancy.
 Repromed now offers reduced costs when more than one egg freezing cycle is undertaken.
-Find more information on our Costs webpage – see section F for egg freezing costs.
+You can find more information on our Costs page.